2025-environmental-bioinformatics/Lab-Unix/README.md

 Let's take a look at `hello.sh`.

-As you can see it is pretty straight forward.
-This is a file that contains one command  `echo Hello, world.`.
-To the screen.
+As you can see it is pretty straightforward.
+This is a file that contains one command, `echo Hello, world.` to the screen.

-To execute a bash script, you can use the command `bash`.
+To execute a bash script, you can use the command `bash` followed by the script name.

 ```bash
 bash hello.sh